View Larger Map

 The Tasman National Park is located on the Tasman and Forestier Peninsulas in south-eastern Tasmania.
 From Hobart, take the A3 to Sorell and then the Arthur Highway (A9) to Port Arthur.
 The park has several main access roads.

 The northern end of the park can can accessed via the Blowhole Road (C338) turnoff just after Eaglehawk Neck.
 This will will take you to Tasman Arch and Devils Kitchen.
 Along the C338, a sign-posted gravel road to the right leads to Waterfall Bay.
-The Waterfall Bay Rd provides access to the Tasman Track southwards or up to the Tasman Arch north.
+The Waterfall Bay Rd provides access to the Tasman Coastal Trail southwards and to the Tasman Arch north.

 To reach the southern area of the park, continue along the A9 towards Port Arthur.
 Access to Fortescue Bay and walking tracks to Cape Hauy, Cape Pillar and Waterfall Bay can be reached along the Fortescue Rd, a 12km gravel road.